dddrrreee/cs140e-24win/labs/2-trusting-trust/README.md

 But what exactly does it have to do?
 Our problem is that we need the attack to be self-replicating.

-If the attack is not self-replicating, then if anyone ever re-compiles the original, uninfected system C compiler and replaces the system binary with it, the attack is now gone.
+If the attack is not self-replicating, then if anyone ever re-compiles the original, uninfected system C compiler and replaces the infected system `compiler` binary with the new version, the attack is now gone.
 For example:

         # compile trojan --- but assume does not